genmeblog/techtest/docs/api.md

 Arguments:

 -   dataset
--   columns selector - values from selected columns are converted to new columns
+-   `columns-selector` - values from selected columns are converted to new columns
--   value columns - what are values
+-   `value-columns` - what are values

-When multiple columns are used as columns selector, names are joined using `:separator` (default: "\_") option.
+When multiple columns are used as columns selector, names are joined using `:concat-columns-with` option. `:concat-columns-with` can be a string or function (default: "\_").
+Function accepts sequence of names.

-When columns selector creates non unique set of values, they are folded using `:fold-fn` (default: `vec`) option.
+When `columns-selector` creates non unique set of values, they are folded using `:fold-fn` (default: `vec`) option.

-When value columns are a sequence, multiple observations as columns are created appending value column names into new columns.
-Column names are joined using `:value-separator` (default: "-") option.
+When `value-columns` is a sequence, multiple observations as columns are created appending value column names into new columns.
+Column names are joined using `:concat-value-with` option. `:concat-value-with` can be a string or function (default: "-").
+Function accepts current column name and value.

 ------------------------------------------------------------------------